-It’s generally understood that we each have an unconscious aspect of self that influences us and drives our behaviour, beneath conscious awareness.
-This unconscious self is sometimes called our shadow.
-Our shadow consists of the parts of our self that we have disowned or denied because they are frightening, disappointing, socially unacceptable, or because they threaten our positive self-image.
+It’s generally understood that we each have an unconscious aspect of self that influences us and drives our behaviour from beneath conscious awareness.
+This unconscious self is sometimes called the shadow.
+Our shadow includes the parts of our self that we have disowned or denied because they are frightening, disappointing, socially unacceptable, or because they threaten our positive self-image.

 Louise was shocked to discover that her husband Francois was considering leaving her.
 She knew things had been bad since the baby was born, but she was blindsided by his revelation that they were actually on the brink of divorce.
 When they came to see me it was quickly obvious to me that Francois held strong resentments toward Louise; resentments that spanned years and ran deep.
 And yet, interestingly, he would not admit to having resentments.
 It became apparent through therapy that he was unwilling to admit to being resentful because it would contradict the image he had of himself.
 “Resentful” was a human quality that Francois would not allow himself, and so he had driven it underground where it persisted unconsciously as shadow material.
 While Francois desperately tried to hide his resentment with denial (“I’m not a resentful person!
 You’re imagining it!”), the resentful part of himself grew more insistent.
 It was demanding to be seen, to be acknowledged and confronted.
 His resentment, long buried, was now breaking through to the surface of consciousness.

 Francois’s resentment broke through the shadow realm into the surface of consciousness while we worked in session.
 This is not uncommon.
-Often an individual or a couple comes to see me when a powerful aspect of their unconscious shadow is working its way up into consciousness.
+Often an individual or a couple comes to see me when a powerful aspect of their unconscious shadow is working its way up into awareness.
 Subjectively, this feels like breaking down.
-Something feels drastically wrong, and so a person might decide they need help… Fixing… Therapy.
-If I am paying attention, and if the timing is right, I can potentially help this person as they retrieve the disowned parts of their self and attend to their developmental tasks.
+Something feels drastically wrong, and so a person might decide they need help… fixing… therapy.
+If the timing is right I can potentially help this person as they retrieve the disowned parts of their self and attend to their developmental tasks.

-I see some version of gaslighting by the shadow in virtually every single person I work with or have any type of deep relationship with, including myself.
-I’ve come to believe that we ALL have disowned parts of ourselves that threaten to contradict or reveal the pseudo-person we present to others and identify with.
+I see some version of gaslighting by the shadow in virtually every single person I work with or have any type of deep relationship with (including myself).
+I’ve come to believe that we ALL have disowned parts of ourselves that threaten to contradict or reveal the personas we present to others and identify with.

-Here are some ways that we shadow gaslight a spouse or partner –
+Here are some ways that we unconsciously or semi-consciously “shadow gaslight” a spouse or partner –

 - We might say “I feel hurt” when our shadow feels angry.
 (Anger has been disowned.)